ricea/encoding-streams/stream-explainer.md

   background](https://encoding.spec.whatwg.org/#security-background).
 For input, every encoding in the [Encoding Standard](https://encoding.spec.whatwg.org/#names-and-labels) is supported.
-* Unification of WHATWG Streams with the concept of a [stream](https://encoding.spec.whatwg.org/#concept-stream) used in the Encoding Standard.
+* Unification of the WHATWG Streams discussed here with the concept of a [stream](https://encoding.spec.whatwg.org/#concept-stream) used in the Encoding Standard.
 Despite having the same name, they are different in functionality and purpose.
 Since the Encoding Standard's "stream" concept is just an internal piece of spec terminology, this has no impact on